This can't end well...

 - It Only Works Once: Averted.
 The military manage to use the high-tension towers on Godzilla when the previous idea failed in the original Gojira by massively upping the voltage.

-- Lighter and Softer: The first two films, Godzilla and Godzilla Raids Again were Horror films.
-This film decides to move away from its horror roots, though there is some serious points in the film.
+- Lighter and Softer: The first two films, Godzilla and Godzilla Raids Again were more or less intended to be Horror films.
+This film whisked the series off in a more whimsical, fantasy driven direction, and fewer moments of entirely serious drama are seen throughout the film.

 - Lost World: Although it's easily accessible and has been mapped and charted, Faro Island is certainly one.